History

 1922

-Chuo Denki K.K. formed (in merger of Echigo Denki with Matsumoto Dento).
+Chuo Denki K.K. was formed with merger of Echigo Denki and Matsumoto Dento

 -